0xazanul/Firebase_Checker/README.md

 # Firebase_Checker

-# Description:
-A powerful Python tool to analyze APK files for Firebase-related vulnerabilities, such as open Firebase databases, unauthorized Firebase signup, and Firebase Remote Config misconfigurations.
+A Firebase Checker is powerful Python tool to analyze APK files for Firebase-related vulnerabilities, such as open Firebase databases, unauthorized Firebase signup, and Firebase Remote Config misconfigurations.
 This tool is designed for security researchers, developers, and penetration testers to identify potential security risks in Android applications that use Firebase.

 # Features